Sustainable marine transport for an eco-friendly future

 Wind-powered ships: embracing eco-friendly marine solutions

-Wind-powered ships are powered entirely by wind, making them zero-emissions vessels.
+In practice, wind-powered ships are powered entirely by wind, making them zero-emissions vessels.
 These ships are a promising alternative to traditional fossil fuel-powered ships, but they face a number of challenges, including:

 • The need for large sails and wind turbines